VittorioAltagracia/Universal_Source/README.md

 # Disclaimer

-The project is still in development complete, the data needs to be moved to a remote server, currently the app fetches the data from a local JSON server.
+The project is still in development and the data needs to be moved to a remote server, currently the app fetches the data from a local JSON server.

 # To run the project